jairajrenjith/Line-Art-Generator/README.md

 4. Save output → **Clean Line-Art Image**

 ## Output
 The processed line-art image will be saved in the `results\` directory.
-(Each image corresponding to each input image in `assets\` directory)
+(Each output image corresponding to each input image in `assets\` directory)

 ## Sample Run